larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    If *enable* is :const:`True`, playback or capture is paused.
    Otherwise, playback/capture is resumed.

+.. method:: PCM.drop()

+   Stop the stream and drop residual buffered frames.

+   *New in 0.9*

+.. method:: PCM.close()

+   Closes the PCM device.

+   For :const:`PCM_PLAYBACK` PCM objects in :const:`PCM_NORMAL` mode, this function blocks until all pending playback is drained.

 .. method:: PCM.polldescriptors()

-   Returns a tuple of *(file descriptor, eventmask)* that can be used to wait for changes on the PCM with *select.poll*.
+   Returns a list of tuples of *(file descriptor, eventmask)* that can be used to wait for changes on the PCM with *select.poll*.

    The *eventmask* value is compatible with `poll.register`__ in the Python :const:`select` module.